SHUs-Lab/JupyterHubPlus/README.md

 <br>
 http://127.0.0.1:8000/
 <br>

+Go to the signup section and signup with the same admin username used in the `c.Authenticator.admin_users` section of the configuration file.

-login here with your Linux account username and password
+Now login with the admin username and password used for signup

-### STEP4:  User approval:
+### STEP5:  User approval:

 user will request their access from
 <br>
 http://127.0.0.1:8000/
 <br>
-approve user request after login with your linux login username password (as you set it admin user) from the following URL:
+approve user request after login with your admin username and password (as you set it admin user) from the following URL:
 <br>
 http://127.0.0.1:8081/hub/admin#/